Crime Writers of Canada Awards of Excellence: Howard Engel Award

+Derrick Murdoch Award

 This is a special achievement award for contributions to the genre of crime and mystery writing, awarded at the discretion of the president of the Crime Writers of Canada.
 When first presented in 1984, it was known as the Chairman's Award; it was later renamed in honour of its first recipient, Derrick Murdoch.
 Since 2013, it has only been presented in years when the new biennial Grand Master Award, listed below, is not presented.